hassansuhaib/100-days-of-code/log.md

 ## Day 16: February 28, 2020.

 **Today's Progress:** Completed the HTML part of Project 2 in Responsive Web Design @freecodecamp

+# Day 17: February 29, 2020.

+**Today's Progress:** Practiced a lot of CSS building project 2 @freecodecamp.
+Still working on it though.
+Gonna finish it tomorrow!